'Go f*ck yourselves' - Neymar in furious handball rant over Man Utd penalty call 'disgrace' | Goal.com

 Though Romelu Lukaku opened the scoring for the visitors after just two minutes, the home side looked to have found their feet following Juan Bernat's equaliser not long after.

-It was the first time that a club managed to overturn a 2-0 deficit having played the first leg at home, and Rashford's side ensured that Solskjaer's side advanced to the quarter-finals in the most remarkable – and dramatic – of fashions.
+It was the first time that a club managed to overturn a 2-0 deficit in the Champions League having played the first leg at home, and Rashford's side ensured that Solskjaer's side advanced to the quarter-finals in the most remarkable – and dramatic – way imaginable.

-Man United will join the likes of Ajax, Porto and Tottenham in the last eight of the competition, with the draw taking place on March 15.
+United join the likes of Ajax, Porto and Tottenham in the last eight of the competition, with the draw taking place on March 15.